wbfw109/study-core/services/e_commerce_service/devops/stages/1-plan.md

 ### 1.1.
 Motivation

-Services using Machine Learning have Similar form.
+- Services using Machine Learning have Similar form.
   - NoSQL DBMS for unstructured data and ElasticSearch for fast searching.
   - Apache Kafka for Data Streaming which uses Publish-Subscribe pattern.
   - Backend Server and, Web Frontend or Application.
   - These are maintained as Container and deployed to Cluster and Cloud Environment.

-Additionally I heard Push notification functionality of PWA will be supported on IOS from WWDC 2022 (already available in Android).
+- I heard Push notification functionality of PWA will be supported on IOS from WWDC 2022 (already available in Android).
   Also PassKeys technology for Authorization is evolving with support from MS, Apple, and Google.
-Therefore It only need to create PWA, not mobile apps.

-And in web development, Jamstack's interest is rising (Backend for Frontend pattern).
+- In web development, Jamstack's interest is rising (Backend for Frontend pattern).

+- If target of AI service is E-Commerce, I could experience to implement functions:
+  - Payment system in way of subscription or one-time with optional products.
+  - Recommendation system based on Deep learning.
+  - Notification function from PWA.

-So I will try implementation systematically these schemes in GitOPs practices by representing UML form as possible.
+So I will try implementation systematically these schemes through GitOPs practices by representing UML form as possible.

 &nbsp;